Assault Attorney San Antonio

 - Third-Degree Felony: 2 to 10 years in prison and up to $10,000 in fines

 Assault is a broad term that includes any threatening action or attempt to injure a person.
-It is important to note that a person does not need to inflict any actual physical harm to be charged with assault in Texas; merely threatening to cause bodily injury to another person can result in assault charges.
+It is important to note that a person does not need to inflict any actual physical harm to be charged with assault in Texas; merely threatening to cause bodily injury to another can result in assault charges.

 Contact us online or by phone at (210) 702-3054 now for a free consultation and case evaluation with San Antonio assault attorney Derek W. Emmons.

-Assault Strangulation Charges
+Navigating Assault Strangulation Charges

 In many cases, assault charges are related to accusations of domestic violence.
 Domestic violence criminal cases are highly emotional and can be difficult for all parties involved, especially if they involve strangulation or suffocation.

 Strangulation is defined as intentionally obstructing normal breathing or circulation of the blood by applying pressure on the throat or neck or by blocking the nose or mouth of another person.
 Strangulation may occur by a person’s bare hand or object and does not require that the victim be choked unconscious.
-This is relatively a new charge in Texas and oftentimes, it is overcharged.
+This is a relatively new charge in Texas and oftentimes, it is overcharged.

 If charged with felony strangulation in Texas, you face the following penalties: